 For advocates of gay adoption, progress but also obstacles

-With tens of thousands of children lingering in foster care across the United States, awaiting adoption, Illinois schoolteachers Kevin Neubert and Jim Gorey did their bit.
+With tens of thousands of children lingering in foster care across the United States, waiting for adoption, Illinois schoolteachers Kevin Neubert and Jim Gorey did their bit.
 What began with their offer to briefly care for a newborn foster child evolved within a few years into the adoption of that little boy and all four of his older siblings who also were in foster care.

 Some would-be gay adopters seek out other agencies, Cook said.
 “But some people think, ‘I’m not going to risk being stigmatized and turned away, so I’m not going to step up at all.’”